 Day 5 Amphipolis, Philippi & Neapoli

 Follow in the footsteps of Paul and Silas to Amphipolis and explore the ruins of the many Christian basilicas there.
-Philippi is a baptismal site commemorating where God opened the heart of Lydia (a seller of purple from Thyatira) to hear the words of Paul (Acts 16:13 -15).
+In Philippi is a baptismal site commemorating where God opened the heart of Lydia (a seller of purple from Thyatira) to hear the words of Paul (Acts 16:13 -15).
 Lydia and her household were the first Christian converts baptized on European soil.
-View the Roman-era crypt thought to have served as a prison for the Apostle Paul, and explore Philippi’s famous Acropolis, marketplace, the Basilica of Paul, and theater.
+View the Roman-era crypt thought to have served as a prison for the Apostle Paul, and explore Philippi’s famous acropolis, marketplace, the Basilica of Paul, and theater.
 Today’s last stop is Neapolis (Kavala), one of Greece’s most picturesque mainland ports, where Paul landed with his disciples, Timothy and Silas.
-See the Roman Aqueduct and Acropolis before returning to Thessaloniki for dinner and overnight.
+See the Roman aqueduct and acropolis before returning to Thessaloniki for dinner and your overnight stay.

 Day 6 Journey to Istanbul

 Today, you will cross the border into Turkiye.
-Upon arrival in Turkiye, you will be met by your local guide and transferred to the Istanbul Airport for your flight to Cappadocia.
-Dinner and overnight in Cappadocia.
+Upon arrival in Turkiye, you will be met by your local guide and transferred to Istanbul.
+Dinner and your overnight stay is in Cappadocia.

 Before departing Cappadocia, you have the option for an early morning balloon ride (additional charge).
 Also, visit the underground city of Ozkonak.
-Explore Konya, the ancient Iconium, where Paul the Apostle and Barnabas invested much of their missionary efforts to preach the Gospel despite persecution.
+Explore Konya, ancient Iconium, where Paul the Apostle and Barnabas invested a lot of their missionary efforts preaching the Gospel despite persecution.
 Dinner and overnight in Konya.

 Ephesus is one of the Seven Churches of Revelation (Rev. 1: 11).
-In ancient days, Ephesus was a bustling port town of 250,000, graced with wide, colonnade-bordered streets.
-Today, you will be impressed with the spectacular excavations of the major roads of ancient Ephesus.
-You will view the library and the vast agora.
-The Temple of Artemis was declared one of the World’s Seven Wonders.
+In ancient days, Ephesus was a bustling port town of 250,000, graced with wide, colonnade bordered streets.
+Today, you will be impressed with the spectacular excavations of the major streets of ancient Ephesus.
+You will view the library and the huge agora.
+The Temple of Artemis was declared one of the Seven Wonders of the World.
 Today, only a single column remains to mark the site.
 You will visit the Basilica of St. John, the traditional site of his grave.
 From the basilica, enjoy a commanding view of the area.
-You will see the Museum of Ephesus for an up-close look at artifacts from the ancient city.
+You will visit the Museum of Ephesus for an up-close look at artifacts from the ancient city.
 You will have time to explore this powerful city on your own and recreate some of the footsteps of Paul.
 Fly from Izmir back to Istanbul for dinner and overnight.